 Monitor your protein intake for a day or two to see how much you’re actually consuming on an average day; then adjust accordingly.
 You can use an app like MyFitnessPal (The free version) to input what you eat in a day and it will let you know the percentage of calories that come from protein, carbohydrates, and fats.

 Remember, the quality of your protein is just as important as the quantity.
-Eat a variety of high-quality protein sources like beans, quinoa, oats, salmon, chicken, edamame, spirulina, etc to ensure that you’re getting a variety of nutrients and that you don’t put your protein consumption above where it should be.
+Eat a variety of high-quality protein sources like beans, quinoa, oats, salmon, chicken, edamame, spirulina, etc. This ensures that you get a variety of nutrients without overdoing it on the protein.